Nicologies/PrExtras/README.md

 - `teamcity.build.pull_req.is_merged`: indicate if the pull request is merged or not
 - `teamcity.build.pull_req.is_closed`: indicate if the pull request is closed or not
 - `teamcity.build.pull_req.labels`: labels separated by `;`

+## Work with other plugins

+When using this plugin with [Hedwig](https://github.com/Nicologies/Hedwig) and [User Mapping](https://github.com/Nicologies/usermapping), you will be able to send Slack/HipChat notification of the build failures to the pull request author, assignee, participants and the guy who triggerred the build.